 is a treasure trove of items that detail the big events and everyday life of our ancestors.

 is the early 20th century home and office of Dr. Uriah Cooke.

 Welcome to Heritage Sylvania: Your Bridge to the Past — Your Path to the Future!
 We are a non-profit, multi-site history experience located on Main Street in the heart of Sylvania’s beautiful Historic Downtown.
 Take a virtual visit below.

-Hours adjusted at the Heritage Center Museum for August.
+Hours adjusted at the Heritage Center Museum.
 Due to the recent surge of COVID 19 cases in Lucas County, the Lathrop House and Historical Village remain closed.
-Click here for our hours.
+Click here for hours

 Due to an increase in both positive tests for COVID -19 and hospitalizations, the Governor of Ohio has issued a county wide mask mandate for Lucas County effective starting July 17.
 Click here for more details